Shapes and Colors Vocabulary

 Orange Colors

 Orange represents warmth, creativity, and enthusiasm.
-Different hues and saturation levels include:

-• Tangerine: A vibrant, energetic color with a high saturation.
+• Tangerine: A bright, energetic orange

 Yellow Colors

-• Canary: A bright, cool temperature yellow, reminiscent of the bird’s vibrant color.
+• Canary: A bright, cool yellow

 Green Colors